akuklev/akuklev/what-are-dependent-types.md

 § Addendum: What Makes Dependent Typing Complicated?
 ----------------------------------------------------

-Let's return to the signature
+Let's take a closer look onto the signature
 ```cpp
 main(nat argc, string[argc + 1] argv) {
   ...
 }
 ```

-Consider the expression `argc + 1` which is used as a parameter for the second argument's type.
-An expression in such position is must be guaranteed to deterministically return a result for all possible values of variables (all possible values of `argc` in this case) while employing no side effects, i.e. without modifying anything outside, without any input/output, without throwing any exceptions etc.
+The expression `argc + 1` is used as a parameter for the second argument's type.
+An expression in such position is must be guaranteed to deterministically return a result for all possible values of variables it depends on (all possible values of `argc` in this case) while employing no side effects, i.e. without modifying anything outside, without any input/output, without throwing any exceptions etc.

 Thus, a language with reasonable support of dependent types has to have the means to distinguish such expressions.
-In particular, the language has tu have a special type for effect-free manifestly terminating functions (henceforce called “pure functions”), usually denoted `A -> B`.
+In particular, the language has to have a special type for effect-free manifestly terminating functions (henceforce called “pure functions”), usually denoted `A -> B`.
 And then the language is either restricted to pure functions only, which is hardly an option a general purpose programming language, or has to have some inbuilt machinery to check if a given function qualifies as pure: a termination checker, a side-effect tracking policy, and optionally an SMT solver which is able to determine that side effects that might happen (say an `IndexOutOfBoundsException` or a `DivisionByZeroException`) actually never happen or at least never leak out to the outer world.

 The complexity of such machinery explains why dependent typing are still not widely adopted in general purpose languages.